 Tuition is based on a yearly amount and will be billed to your family account upon enrollment using FACTS Management.
 Tuition will not be prorated for days absent or vacation periods.
 Students leaving during the year will have their tuition prorated for that month.
-The July 1 tuition will not be prorated.
-Students withdrawn after August 15 are still responsible for August tuition.
+The July 1 tuition will not prorated.
+Students who withdraw after August 15 are still responsible for August tuition.
 Students enrolling later than September shall have tuition established with regard to the portion remaining in the school year.
 For withdrawals after May 1, families will be responsible for the balance of the annual tuition.

-All account balances are due by the schedule due date your account.
+All account balances are due by the scheduled due date on your account.
 Accounts with a past-due balance are subject to a \$50 late fee.